Sauk Village, Illinois: History

 2005 saw an investigation into the finances of School District 168 and what was described by the Cook County State's Attorney as the "worst case of financial fraud by a public official."
 Superintendent of Schools Thomas Ryan, School Board President Louise Morales, and Building and Grounds supervisor Edward Bernacki were all charged with felonies for stealing funds from the school district.
 Ryan was the only one who was sentenced to a prison term of 8 years.
 Ryan was released in 2008 after serving more than two years and repaying some $400,000 in restitution to District 168.

-In 2007, bold plans were being made for the construction of a new Village Hall and Senior Citizen Center.
 Groundbreaking began in August 2007 on the new Sauk Village Municipal Center and Senior Citizen Center.
 The groundbreaking coincided with the village's 50th anniversary celebrations.
-On November 1, 2008, the new Village Hall was dedicated at a ceremony attended by Mayor Roger Peckham and the Board of Trustees, by former mayors Paesel and Collins, former village trustees Joseph Wiszowaty, Mary Seery, V. Zeke Luther, Rita Kueny, Patricia Hasse, former village clerks Marjorie Tuley and Elizabeth Selvey, and several other local mayors and many other distinguished guests.
-The New Municipal Center is an open concept contemporary design occupying about 18500 sqft and costing $5 million.
 Construction took 14 months and was to be paid for not with property tax dollars but from impact fees resulting from the influx of industrial development in the village's Logisticenter, according to Village Manager Dieterich.
 Because of the national economic downturn by 2012, impact fees generated were not adequate to cover the debt service on the Revenue Bonds issued in 2007 to build the Municipal Center.
 The Village was forced to levy property taxes to cover the bond payments in 2012, 2013 and 2014.
 The old Village Hall was taken over by the Police Department.